Noon Daily Prayer

 Our mission is to make disciples of Jesus Christ for the transformation of the World by Connecting to people while we Grow, Serve and Commit to Christ.

-A Message from Pastor Michelle
+My Cup Runneth Over: a Message from Pastor Michelle

 A message from Steve Schug, Lay Leader, Chairperson of Church Council